aadilmallick/my-notes-docusaurus/docs/devops/03-intro-devops.md

 - **Continuous Delivery:** Automating testing and deployment to release small changes frequently and reliably.
 - **Site Reliability Engineering:** Engineering systems for reliability with observability and automation.

-### CI/CD

-- **CI (continuous integration)**: the practice of automating the integration of code changes from multiple contributors into a single software project while maintaining code quality and app stability.
-- **CD (continuous delivery)**: the practice of automating the deployment of code changes made via CI and deploying the app to a staging environment
-	- After CD, the QA team takes over and stress-tests the app in the staging environment, and then they deploy the app to production

-**continuous deployment** differs from continuous delivery in that continuous deployment automatically deploys to production, skipping the QA team and staging and going straight to production.

 ### Containers vs VMs

 A host device uses a hypervisor to manage multiple **virtual machines**, where each virtual machine has their own operating system (ring 0) and then the applications that live on top of that (ring 3)